 |Service Desk||Help desks, service centers—anywhere a small team of people handle requests submitted by a larger organization||Self-service portals, SLAs, issue queues, knowledge base integration (Confluence)|

-See the Akeles article, “What are the differences between JIRA Software, JIRA Service Desk and JIRA Core,” for a more detailed side-by-side comparison of the products.
+For a more detailed side-by-side comparison, see the Akeles.com article, “What are the differences between JIRA Software, JIRA Service Management and JIRA Core“.

 The target uses listed above should give you a general sense of what each product is focused on.
-Keep in mind, though, Jira is flexible and extensible, not just by virtue of the hundreds of add-ons available in the Atlassian Marketplace, but due to Jira’s well-documented Java API that allows anyone to write custom code – and even create add-ons.
-So if your use cases don’t clearly match what’s listed, Jira may still meet your needs.
-We’ll give you some examples shortly.
+Keep in mind: Jira is flexible and extensible, not just by virtue of the hundreds of add-ons available in the Atlassian Marketplace.
+Due to Jira’s well-documented Java API that allows anyone to write custom code and even create add-ons.
+If your use cases don’t clearly match what’s listed, Jira may still meet your needs.
+We have included some examples below for your reference.

-Say you’re a complex fabrication company that uses an engineering company to produce the drawings and schematics you need in order to fill customers’ orders.
-Each document has to be reviewed both by you and by the customer, and can go through several revision cycles before being approved and sent to Production.
+Say you’re a complex fabrication company that uses an engineering company to produce drawings and schematics needed to fill orders.
+Each document has to be reviewed both by you and by the customer and can go through several revision cycles before being approved and sent to production.

-With Jira Service Desk, you can create an external portal that engineers use to submit documents (including both attachments and metadata) and the customer uses to review them.
+With Jira Service Management, you can create an external portal that engineers use to submit documents (including both attachments and metadata) and the customer uses to review them.
 In Jira, your team receives a document request and reviews it, then uses a custom workflow to send the request to the customer for review via the portal.
 The customer sends the request back with their feedback, you review again, send it to the engineer to revise.
-Eventually, the request is approved, and the workflow automatically routes it to Production to begin work on.
+Eventually, the request is approved, and the workflow automatically routes it to production and the work begins.

-With Jira Core, you can handle the entire process, from logging the problem to managing related documents to integrating with the Army’s system so the work items are sent off and approved without ever having to open the Army’s clunky program.
+Now, with Jira Core, you can handle the entire process.
+From logging problems to managing related documents, even integrating with the Army’s system so work items are sent off for approval without opening the Army’s clunky, difficult program.

-These three choices should be familiar from many other software offerings, such as Microsoft SharePoint.
+These three choices should be familiar with many other software offerings, such as Microsoft SharePoint.

 Here are some practical questions to consider: